 Courses on offer

-QTEC conducts training afternoons for new reps.
+QTEC conducts training afternoons for new reps and experienced union representatives.

 Union Reps (Advanced)

 This popular training session is open to Union Reps who have previously completed an introductory course and for reps who wish to update their skills and awareness of current union campaigns.

 The content includes campaigning, workplace negotiations, conflict management and others.

 Union Reps Conference

 The aim of the conference every year is to bring together as many QTU reps as possible to plan campaigns and develop strategies as well as to provide an opportunity for reps from around the state to get together.

 Afternoon forums are conducted for women activists with guest speakers and senior officers facilitating.
 Training sessions are organised by the QTU Women’s Officer and focus on women teachers working conditions, anti-discrimination and harassment, legal protection for teachers, women in the QTU and women in leadership.

 These afternoon sessions are held in Brisbane and regionally for principals, deputy principals, HODs, HOSESs.
 The program includes current issues and campaigns as well as legal issues for educational administrators.

 A professional conference for Education Leaders is held annually in Brisbane.